boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 in neutral form.
 For the selected molecular formula candidates the *Spectra view* visualizes which peak is assigned to a fragment.
 The corresponding fragmentation tree is visualized in the *Tree view*.
 Both views can be displayed in a separate panel to have a more detailed look.
-The *"Fingerprint"* panel shows information about the molecular properties of the molecular fingerprint predicted by CSI:FingerID.
+The *"Predicted fingerprints"* panel shows information about the molecular properties of the molecular fingerprint predicted by CSI:FingerID.
 The *"Structures"* panel displays results from the CSI:FingerID structure search, while the *"Substructure Annotation"* panel shows possible substructures connected to the peaks of the MS/MS spectrumfor each candidate.
 The *"CANOPUS"* panel